Donald Sutherland tributes: Hollywood pays respects to ‘true artist’ after death

-Donald Sutherland tributes: Kim Cattrall, Rachel Zegler pay respects to ‘true artist’ after actor’s death
+Donald Sutherland tributes: Michael Douglas, Helen Mirren and Justin Trudeau pay respects to ‘true artist’

 ‘The Hunger Games’ and ‘MASH’ actor died in Miami following a long illness, his agents said